-Our receptionist will arrange a time for you to meet with the Queer Counsellor before you join the group, so that you can ask any questions about the group to see if it’s right for you, talk through any fears you may have about coming, and so that the Queer Counsellor can inform you of other supports you could link in with.
+We will arrange a time for you to meet with the Queer Counsellor before you join the group, that way you can ask any questions about the group to see if it’s right for you and talk through any concerns you may have about coming.
+The counsellor will also inform you of other supports that are available.

-Queer Chat goes for one hour (1pm to 2pm) each Wednesday throughout the semester, from March to December.
+Queer Chat goes for one hour (1.00 pm–2.00 pm) each Wednesday throughout the semester, from February to November.

-People usually arrive at the room 10 - 15 minutes before 1pm (the room will be accessible from 12:30pm), and then the group will start at 1 pm.
-You will find a coffee table covered in a rainbow flag, biscuits, and a circle of chairs filled with other queer La Trobe students.
+People usually arrive at the room 10–15 minutes before 1 pm (the room will be accessible from 12:30 pm), and then the group will start at 1 pm.
+You will find a coffee table covered in a rainbow flag, biscuits, and a circle of chairs filled with other students who are queer.

 The structure of the session is that we start by going around the circle to share preferred names and pronouns, and a getting to know you question or activity.
 We usually then talk about a queer topic that people have indicated interest in (such as coming out, dealing with queerphobia, and learning about other parts of the queer community) and there is space for people to share about recent experiences or bring up other topics for discussion.